Installing BDsensor-m-m

 -

-Clean the nozzle, then move the Z-axis via the console until the nozzle just touches the bed (the BDsensor-m will use this position as the zero point, so no z_offset is needed; we set the value to 0).
+Clean the nozzle, then move the Z axis via the console until the nozzle just touches the bed (BDsensor-m will use this position as the zero point, so z_offset is not needed; set the value to 0).

 -

 M102 S-6.
-The printer will slowly move the Z-axis up by 0.1mm each time until it reaches 4mm.
-Do not run M102 S-6 before installing the sensor, and do not power off the printer during calibration, or the old calibration data will be deleted.
+The printer will slowly move the Z axis up by 0.1mm each time until it reaches 4mm.
+Do not run M102 S-6 before installing the sensor, and do not turn off the printer power during calibration, otherwise the old calibration data will be deleted.
 If this happens, simply calibrate again. -

 You can send

-M102 S-5to check if the BD sensor has been successfully calibrated.
+M102 S-5to check if the BD sensor has been calibrated successfully.
 This will return the raw calibration data stored in the BD sensor.

 If the first raw calibration data returned by M102 S-5 is greater than 400, it means the sensor is installed too high and needs to be reinstalled closer to the bed.
-Also, ensure the second data value is at least 10 greater than the first.
+Also ensure the second data value is more than 10 greater than the first.

 Testing and Printing